Kevin-c-miller/the-planets/README.md

 - Using code alongs as a reference guide

 ### Weaknesses:
-- Component styling
+- responsive styling
--
+- styling in general

 ### Opportunities:
 - Using a styling library
-- Researching different npm libraries to mkae the app more visually appealing
+- Researching different npm libraries

 ### Threats:
+- Getting stuck on one task for too long and end up getting behind on how far along I'd like to be